mosquito on a wet leaf

 So far, a few small eradication tests have been performed with success.

 Oxford University scientists genetically modified the males in the species responsible for carrying the Zika virus and dengue fever: the Aedes aegypti species.
-The intent was to give the males a gene that would stop their offspring from developing properly so that the next generation of mosquitoes would be unable to reproduce before they die.
+The intent was to give the males a gene that would stop their offspring from developing properly so that the next generation of mosquitos would be unable to reproduce before they die.

-The Positives of Eradicating Mosquitoes
+The Positives of Eradicating Mosquitos

 The quality of life for countries burdened by mosquito-borne diseases would increase dramatically, affecting several areas of life.
 Children would be healthier, which means they would miss school less often.
 Public health resources could be diverted to other priority health issues.
 The burdens on the health systems would be reduced.
 Countries may be able to recover the loss of gross domestic product malaria is responsible for.